louiz/biboumi/doc/admin.rst

 ~~~~~~~~~~~~~~~~

 A directory that should contain the policy files, used to customize
-Botan’s behaviour when negociating the TLS connections with the IRC
+Botan’s behaviour when negotiating the TLS connections with the IRC
 servers.
 If not specified, the directory is the one where biboumi’s
 configuration file is located: for example if biboumi reads its
 configuration from /etc/biboumi/biboumi.cfg, the policy_directory value